dylanwe/portfolio-v2/content/projects/project/index.md

 ---
+templateKey: project-post
 title: Screen-Time
 date: 2020-09-12T12:45:39.028Z
-description: A HTML5, CSS3 & Javascript website to check information about movies.
+description: A website that helps you to check information about movies.
+tags:
+  - JavaScript
+  - HTML5
+  - CSS3
 featuredpost: true
 featuredimage: https://blush-design.imgix.net/collections/croods/693c6d1d-030b-425f-a705-24a70586f166.png?w=800&auto=compress&cs=srgb
-templateKey: project-post
 ---
 This is a school group project and I did the development a bit.
 Screen-time is a website where can see information about movies, search movies, and see new releases.